elibroftw/blog.elijahlopez.ca/content/posts/university/cs-489-software-delivery.md

     - Bare metal, where the hypervisor is running on hardware
     - Hosted: a host OS is running on the hardware which runs the hypervisor
   - ESX Server: run VMs without a host OS
-  - GSX SErver: run VMs on Windows
+  - GSX Server: run VMs on Windows
   - Workstations: Run VMs on Unix
 - 00s and 10s
   - Containers